FlagOpen/FlagEmbedding/FlagEmbedding/llm_reranker/README.md

 ### Merge Model

-After train, you need to merge the model
+After finetune, you need to merge the model

 **For llm-based reranker**